Harvest the bounty of Siletz Bay and catch your dinner from the shoreline or unearth it from the mud flats at low tide.

 Items can be purchased in town at the locations listed below.

-As the tide goes low in Siletz Bay, mud flats emerge, and within lay a delicious population of clams.
-Purple varnish and softshell are the chief clams found in Siletz Bay, located in the section of the Bay close to Cutler City.
+As the tide goes low in Siletz Bay, mudflats emerge, and within lay a delicious population of clams.
+Purple varnish clams are the most common but you will also find softshell clams in Siletz Bay.
 Clams can be found approximately 14 inches below the sand and can be spotted through “shows” or small holes, 1/8 inch in diameter.